Donald Maclean (spy): Extramarital affairs and later family life

 The Macleans had three surviving children: Fergus, born in 1944, Donald, in 1946, and Melinda, in 1951.
-The Maclean marriage came under pressure in Moscow as Donald Maclean continued to drink heavily until the mid-1960s, becoming violent when drunk.
+The Maclean marriage came under pressure in Moscow, for Donald Maclean continued until the mid-1960s to drink heavily, becoming violent when drunk.
 Kim Philby and Melinda Maclean became lovers during a ski trip in 1964, while Eleanor Philby, Philby's American wife, was on an extended visit to the US.
 Maclean found out and broke with Philby.
-Eleanor Philby discovered the affair on her return and left Moscow, for good.
+Eleanor Philby discovered the affair on her return, and left Moscow for good.
 Melinda moved in with Philby in 1966, but within three years tired of him and left.
 She left Moscow for good in 1979.
 Melinda Maclean returned to the West to be with her mother and sisters; her children soon followed her.
 She died in New York in 2010 without saying a single word to the media.

 Two of the Maclean children married Russians and left Moscow to live in London and the U.S, as they still had the right to British or American passports.
 Fergus, the eldest son, enrolled at University College London in 1974, prompting a question in Parliament.
-Donald's son, Donald, married firstly Lucy, daughter of George Hanna, an English man who worked for the BBC and was a friend of the family.
-They had a son, Donald Duart Maclean's only grandson (born in 1970), who resides in the UK.
+Together with her second husband, Maclean's daughter left for the United States, along with her daughter, Maclean's granddaughter.

 Death

 Maclean was reported seriously ill with pneumonia in December 1982, and was housebound after his recovery.
 The Institute of World Economy and International Relations, Maclean's workplace, reported his death at the age of 69 on 6 March 1983.
-He was cremated and his ashes were scattered on his parents' grave in the churchyard of Holy Trinity Church, Penn, Buckinghamshire, United Kingdom.
+He was cremated and his ashes were scattered on his parents' grave in the churchyard of Holy Trinity Church, Penn, Buckinghamshire in England.
 Twenty years previously, Guy Burgess' ashes had also been scattered on his family grave in England.

 In its obituary of "Donald Donaldovich Maclean", Izvestia described him as "a man of high moral qualities and a convinced communist" who "devoted all his conscious life to the high ideals of social progress and humanism" and "who performed outstanding services to the Soviet state".
 At the time of his death, Maclean had been working at the Institute, "a government think-tank, as a foreign policy analyst" according to The Washington Post.